pwyq/blog/_includes/_about/en.md

-Hi!
+Greetings!
 Nice to have you HERE!

 I'm **Yan-Qing Wu (pron: [iɛn-tɕʰiŋ u], Chinese: 彦庆 吴)**, a carbon-based living creature currently live on the lovely Earth.
 More specifically, I'm now a sophomore in Computer Engineering at the University of Waterloo, Canada.